raghvendra03/66-Days-of-Data/README.md

 * Watched some Feature Engineering videos and learnt how to perform One Hot Encoding for Multi Categorical Variables and other types of Encoding techniques.

 ### Day 66
-* Completed round 1 of 66 days of data, I had some bumps along the way but finally, it's done.
+* I have completed round 1 of 66 days of data, I had some bumps along the way but finally, it's done.
 I will be starting 2nd round soon.
 Learnt Feature Scaling techniques like Normalization & Standardization through working on a dataset.